ISX901006/ISX901006/README.md

 # 🙋‍♂️ Hi, I'm Isaac!
-🎓 BA & STAT student at National Taipei U as an Outstading Graduate
+🎓 BA & STAT student at National Taipei University, recognized as an Outstanding Graduate

 🧠 Passionate about AI, Data Science and Machine Learning

+💼 Former Intern at Toyota Taiwan and Disney+ Division, Taiwan Mobile

 ---